TasbasMN/togglesite/readme.md

 - Unblock previously blocked websites
 - List currently blocked websites
 - Automatic IP resolution for domain names
-- Delay mechanism for unblocking to prevent accidental unblocks
+- Delay mechanism for unblocking to deter you from wasting time

 ## Requirements